 - Annual Letters to Shareholders: Although not a live appearance, these letters function as significant media events.
 Journalists report on them, analysts dissect them, and investors quote them for months.

-- Shareholder Meetings: Berkshire Hathaway’s annual gathering in Omaha is a media spectacle, sometimes called the “Woodstock for Capitalists.”
+- Shareholder Meetings: Berkshire Hathaway’s annual gathering in Omaha is a massive spectacle, sometimes called the “Woodstock for Capitalists.”
 Thousands attend in person, and millions more follow online.
 Buffett sits with his longtime business partner, Charlie Munger, answering questions with minimal filters.

 - Occasional Press Conferences: In times of crisis—such as the 2008 financial meltdown—Buffett may speak directly to the press.
-These appearances can reassure markets or highlight hidden risks, depending on his stance.
+These appearances can reassure markets or highlight hidden systematic risks, depending on his stance.

 Common Themes Buffett Addresses